 When the pandemic hit, the government announced a HomeBuilder scheme to keep tradespeople in work.
 The scheme offers tens of thousands of dollars for new home builds and renovations.
 With over 100,000 applications for the scheme and historically low interest rates, Australia has experienced a mini housing boom.

-That’s caused an even higher demand for supplies and materials at a time when they aren’t available, leaving tradespeople with a lot of work, but no supplies.
+That’s caused an even higher demand for supplies and materials at a time when they aren’t available, leaving tradespeople with a lot of work, but not a lot of materials.

 5. New Zealand building materials shortage

-Costs are predicted to go up too.
-There have been reports that building supplies, particularly timber, could go up a further 35% by the end of this year.
+Costs are rising just as quickly as supply is falling.
+There have been reports that building supplies, particularly timber, could continue to rise well into next year.
 To make matters worse, most of the timber from New Zealand’s forests is sent overseas – leaving none for local builders.

 The subject also came up in Episode #007 of our Behind the Tools podcast.
 Pete Langford joined us on the show and discussed how the timber shortage is affecting businesses in New Zealand.